bswaby/Touchpoint/README.md

 </details>

 ### 🔐 [Link Generator](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Link%20Generator)
-This is an admin-only tool that helps you create a pre-authenticated link that will automagically log a person into a direct link.
-This can help with troubleshooting or getting a person to where you need them.
+This admin-only tool helps you create a pre-authenticated link that will "automagically" log a person into a direct link.
+This can help troubleshoot or get a person to where you need them.

 - ⚙️ **Implementation Level: Easy
 - 🧩 **Installation: This is a paste-and-go Python script with no configuration needed.